 The H22 cache provider replaces the original H2 cache provider, to offer an H2 cache which is more flexible and configurable than the original H2 cache provider.
-The original H2 cache provider is still supported for backward compatibility with older versions, but may eventually be deprecated.
+The original H2 cache provider is still supported for backward compatibility with older versions, but is deprecated and may eventually be removed.
 All new cache implementations should use the H22 cache provider instead of the H2 cache provider.

 What is H2?

 The H2 database is a small, fast, open source database with a small footprint.
 The H22 cache provider uses the H2 database to implement a disk cache for improved performance and faster load times after a server restart.
 For more information on the H2 database, please see the official H2 database site.

 The H2 database and the H22 cache provider are both included with the dotCMS distribution, but the H22 cache provider may only be enabled by customers with an Enterprise license.